Digital1O1/Data_Structures/GeeksForGeeksDSA/DataStructures/Matrix/MatrixNotes.md

 - If \(\text{det}(A) \neq 0\), the matrix is invertible.
 - If \(\text{det}(A) = 0\), the matrix is singular and does not have an inverse.

-### Don't forget about Serraus Method to find determinant
+### Don't forget about Serraus Method to find determinant for a 3x3 matrix

 \[
 A = \begin{pmatrix} a & b & c \\ d & e & f \\ g & h & i